microsoft/azure-iot-developer-kit/docs/_drafts/01-test-sensors.md

 Build and deploy Arduino code as well as [Azure Function](https://azure.microsoft.com/en-us/services/functions/){:target="_blank"} to wire all things up together.

 Use **Quick Open** (`Ctrl+P`) to run 'task deploy'.
-It will start deploying Azure Function code.
+It will start deploying Azure Functions code.
 Normally it takes 2 to 5 minutes to finish the deployment:

 ![][mini-solution-deploy]